breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Roadmap

 Much work lies ahead for the interested reader.
 Before we can claim to have a unification of graph linear algebra and computer science, at least three technical hurdles will need to be cleared.
-First is theoretical: we will need show that binary matrix arithmetic is a universal language.
-Second, we will need to show a proof-of-concept via binary recompilation.
+First is theoretical: we must show that binary matrix arithmetic is a universal language.
+Second, we must show a proof-of-concept via binary recompilation.
 Third, we must develop a robust toolchain for compiling and introspecting a wide variety of graph programs.

 While a naïve proof is a trivial extension of the Church-Turing thesis, a constructive proof taking physics into consideration is needed.
 Given some universal language $$\mathcal L$$, and a program implementing a boolean vector function $$\mathcal V: \mathbb B^i \rightarrow \mathbb B^o \in \mathcal L$$, we must derive a transformation $$\mathcal T_\mathcal L: \mathcal V \rightarrow \mathcal M$$, which maps $$\mathcal V$$ to a boolean matrix function $$\mathcal M: \mathbb B^{j \times k} \times \mathbb B^{l\times m}$$, while preserving asymptotic complexity $$\mathcal O(\mathcal M) \lt \mathcal O(\mathcal V)$$, i.e. which is no worse than a constant factor in space or time.
 Clearly, the identity function $$\mathcal I(\mathcal V)$$ is a valid candidate for $$\mathcal T_{\mathcal L}$$.
 But as recent GPGPU research has shown, we can do much better.